andresort28/quant-test/README.md

 Simplistic Framework for an Exchange
 ---
+> **Note**
+> Bonus track included: function to calculate the equilibrium mid-market price (EP) which is the equilibrium price of cumulative discounted total volume functions of bid and ask side; given the parameter of half-life.
+See the last screenshot image.

 ### Description
 The goal was created a simplistic framework of an exchange.
 I used Java NIO in order to have non-blocking I/O sockets.